 During this session, our panel will address a number of mini case studies presenting dilemmas insolvency and restructuring practitioners may encounter.
 These include issues involving multiple party representations and developments related to evolving responsibilities for certain professionals to report non-compliance with laws and regulations.

 *Small Business / Middle Market Session

-Written cancellation for the conference or any social activities, including excursions, must be received by Monday, May 14, 2018 for a full refund, less a $75 cancellation processing fee.
-No refunds will be made after May 14, 2018 however substitutions will be allowed.
+Written cancellation for the conference or any excursions must be received by midnight on Monday, May 13, 2019 for a full refund less a $75 cancellation processing fee.
+No refunds will be given after May 13, 2019; substitutions are allowed.